jnicolson/gerbmerge/README.md

 </dl>

 ## Copyright &amp; License
-Copyright &copy; 2013 <a href="http://provideyourown.com">ProvideYourOwn.com</a>.
+Copyright &copy; 2013 [ProvideYourOwn.com](http://provideyourown.com).
 All Rights Reserved.

 This repo is a fork of gerbmerge, version 1.8 from Rugged Circuits LLC: